YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * prohibits encryption if the database is not encrypted.

 Under normal operation, a database file has only one key.
-Upon starting a MUPIP REORG -ENCRYPT to change the key, there are two keys, both of whose hashes YottaDB stores in the database file header.
-With a MUPIP REORG -ENCRYPT operation underway to change the key, normal database operations can continue, except for another MUPIP REORG -ENCRYPT or MUPIP EXTRACT in binary format.
+Upon starting a MUPIP REORG ENCRYPT to change the key, there are two keys, both of whose hashes YottaDB stores in the database file header.
+With a MUPIP REORG ENCRYPT operation underway to change the key, normal database operations can continue, except for another MUPIP REORG ENCRYPT or MUPIP EXTRACT in binary format.
 Other MUPIP operations, such as MUPIP BACKUP and MUPIP EXTRACT in ZWR format can occur.
-A MUPIP REORG -ENCRYPT operation can resume after an interruption, either unintentional, such as after a system crash and recovery, or intentional, i.e., an explicit MUPIP STOP of the MUPIP REORG -ENCRYPT process.
+A MUPIP REORG ENCRYPT operation can resume after an interruption, either unintentional, such as after a system crash and recovery, or intentional, i.e., an explicit MUPIP STOP of the MUPIP REORG ENCRYPT process.
 To resume the REORG operation, reissue the original command, including the key parameter.
 (Note that supplying a key other than the one used in the original command produces an error.)

-After the MUPIP REORG -ENCRYPT process completes, subsequent MUPIP REORG -ENCRYPT operations on the same region(s) are disallowed until the following command is run:
+After the MUPIP REORG ENCRYPT process completes, subsequent MUPIP REORG ENCRYPT operations on the same region(s) are disallowed until the following command is run:

 .. code-block:: none

    MUPIP SET -ENCRYPTIONCOMPLETE -REGION <region-list>

-Blocking subsequent MUPIP REORG -ENCRYPT operations after one completes, provides time for a backup of the entire database before enabling further key changes.
-MUPIP SET -ENCRYPTIONCOMPLETE reports an error for any database region for which MUPIP REORG -ENCRYPT has not completed.
+Blocking subsequent MUPIP REORG ENCRYPT operations after one completes, provides time for a backup of the entire database before enabling further key changes.
+MUPIP SET ENCRYPTIONCOMPLETE reports an error for any database region for which MUPIP REORG ENCRYPT has not completed.

 .. note::
    YottaDB recommends rotating (changing) the encryption key of the database for better security.
 The frequency of encryption key rotation depends on your security requirements and policies.

 .. note::
-   MUPIP REORG -ENCRYPT does not enable switching between encryption algorithms.
+   MUPIP REORG ENCRYPT does not enable switching between encryption algorithms.
 To migrate databases from Blowfish CFB to AES CFB requires that the data be extracted and loaded into newly created database files.
 To minimize the time your application is unavailable, you can deploy your application in a Logical Multi-Site (LMS) configuration, and migrate using a rolling upgrade technique.
 Refer to the `Chapter 7: “Database Replication” <./dbrepl.html>`_ for more complete documentation.

 ~~~~~~~~~
 -EXCLUDE
 ~~~~~~~~~

-Specifies that REORG not handle blocks that contain information about the globals in the associated list–this means they are neither reorganized nor swapped in the course of reorganizing other globals; -EXCLUDE can reduce the efficiency of REORG because it complicates and interferes with the block swapping actions that try to improve adjacency.
+Specifies that REORG not handle blocks that contain information about the globals in the associated list–this means they are neither reorganized nor swapped in the course of reorganizing other globals; EXCLUDE can reduce the efficiency of REORG because it complicates and interferes with the block swapping actions that try to improve adjacency.

 The format of the EXCLUDE qualifier is: